FeelsDEX/feels/docs/202_jit_liquidity.md

 * **Matured inventory**: Only asks from inventory that has aged >= INVENTORY_MATURITY_SLOTS can be used (prevents rapid force-feed-dump cycles)
 * **Rebalancing**: Periodic rebalancing mechanism adjusts inventory levels (specified in separate document)

-This ensures the JIT can provide two-sided liquidity from launch, with the bonding curve allocation bootstrapping initial sell-side capacity while preventing inventory manipulation attacks.
+The future system will provide two-sided liquidity from launch, with the bonding curve allocation bootstrapping initial sell-side capacity while preventing inventory manipulation attacks.

 ### Entry Guards